About Change Your Child’s Behavior by Changing Yours

 About Barbara Chernofsky

-Barbara Chernofsky, M.S., is a child-care specialist for KNSD-TV, the NBC affiliate in San Diego, and formerly served as the child-care expert for Inside San Diego on KGTV, the ABC affiliate.
-Diane Gage is the author of eight books and… More about Barbara Chernofsky
+Barbara Chernofsky, M.S., is a child-care specialist for KNSD-TV, the NBC affiliate in San Diego, and formerly served as the… More about Barbara Chernofsky